dksasaki/py-model-framework/README.md

 # py-model-framework
 This framework creates the input data for a model.\
-It is written in Python
+It is written in Python.

 It requires:\
   netcdf model output (coarser\_grid\_output directory):\